 - Provide a high-quality physical therapist assistant education program that produces a culturally sensitive, competent and safe clinician.

-- Engage in scholarly activity and service that will advance the knowledge related to physical therapy and rehabilitation.
+- Engage in professional development activities that will advance their knowledge related to physical therapy, rehabilitation and teaching.

 - Provide a positive example to their students by service and leadership to the physical therapy profession and community.